haileekim07/tiktakboom-8/README.md

-**🧠 Creating Student Chatbot Website**

-📋 Overview

-This project, Creating Student Chatbot Website, aims to develop an interactive chatbot designed for students.
+### Group - Tiktakboom 8 Repository

+**📋 Overview**
+This repository is created for our Project Management Lab Activity titled “Creating Student Chatbot Website.”
-The chatbot will assist users by answering questions about school activities, schedules, and general inquiries.
+The project aims to build an interactive chatbot that assists students by answering questions about school activities, schedules, and general inquiries.
-It will feature a simple web interface, a backend chatbot logic, and clear documentation for setup and usage.
+It includes a simple and responsive web interface, functional chatbot logic, and complete setup documentation.

 **👥 Team Members**

-Name & Team Role

-Cedillo -	Frontend
+- Cedillo – Frontend

-Eusebio -	Frontend
+- Eusebio – Frontend

-Politico -	Backend
+- Politico – Backend

-Rozul - Backend
+- Rozul – Backend

-Dagdag - Documentation
+- Dagdag – Documentation

 **🗂 Project Details**

 Field Information
 Repository Name: tiktakboom-8
 Project Name: tiktakboom-8-project
 Milestone: Sprint 1: Student Chatbot Setup
 Project Duration: October 8, 2025 – October 10, 2025

 **🎯 Purpose**

-The main purpose of this project is to:
+The purpose of this project is to:

-- Create a chatbot website that helps students receive quick answers to common academic questions.
+- Develop a chatbot website that provides quick and helpful responses to students’ academic-related questions.
-- Develop a user-friendly interface and responsive design suitable for all devices.
+- Design a user-friendly and responsive web interface suitable for any device.
-- Practice effective collaboration using GitHub tools such as Boards, Tables, and Roadmaps.
+- Enhance collaboration through GitHub tools such as Boards, Tables, and Roadmaps.
-- Demonstrate project organization through sprints, milestones, and custom fields.
+- Demonstrate effective project management through the use of sprints, milestones, and custom fields.

 **📝 Notes**

-- This project demonstrates how to manage software development tasks using GitHub Project features.
+- This project highlights teamwork and GitHub Project management practices.
-- Each member is assigned to different teams and tasks for better coordination.
+- Each member has assigned roles for smooth coordination and task distribution.
-- The project uses one sprint (Sprint 1) that covers all setup, development, testing, and deployment steps.
+- The project consists of one sprint covering setup, development, testing, and deployment.
-- Status, priority levels, and timelines are updated regularly to track progress.
+- Progress updates such as task status, priority levels, and timelines are regularly maintained on the project board.

 **🗃️ GitHub Project Setup**

 🧭 Board – Planning
 Purpose: To visualize and track task progress.
 Fields:

-- Status – To Do, In Progress, Done
+Status (To Do, In Progress, Done)

-- Assignee – Person responsible for the task
+Assignee (Responsible member)

 📊 Table – Project Status

-Purpose: To view all project fields in one place for progress tracking.
+Purpose: To view all project details and progress in one place.
 Fields:
 - Status
 - Priority Level